sinamajidian/HapMC/README.md

 Number of columns
 "Number of parts" "Read ID"  "index of the first allele of the 1st part"  "Alleles of 1st part"  "index of first allele of 2nd part"  "Alleles of 2nd part" ...
 "Quality scores of alleles of all parts  "
 ```
+The last line is repeated for each (paired/mate/singel) read.
+It is noted that out algorithm can also work with 10x data.
+I this case each line corresponds to each barcode.

 An example of fragment file:
 ```